miguelaaguilar/CarND-Advanced-Lane-Lines-P2/writeup.md

 #### 1. Undistorting a Test Image

-The following test images show the camera distortion correction in action
+The following test images show the camera distortion correction in action:

 ![alt text][image3]